Mauna Loa Observatory Trail

 Mauna Loa Observatory Trail information

-This is the easiest way to summit 'Long Mountain' because you drive up to 11,150ft on the 19-mile Mauna Loa Observatory Rd and then pick up the 6.4-mile trail for the remaining 2527ft to the top.
-Still, it's a steep, all-day adventure, but one that allows the average hiker to conquer a 13,000ft mountain; it also means you can summit Mauna Loa one day and Mauna Kea the next for a double peak extravaganza.
+The easiest way to summit Mauna Loa ('Long Mountain') is via this trail.
+Drive up to the Mauna Loa Observatory at 11,150ft, then pick up the 6.4-mile walking trail for the remaining 2500ft to the top.
+It's a steep, exhausting, all-day adventure, but also an exceptional one that allows experienced hikers to conquer a 13,000ft mountain in one day.
+There are no visitor facilities or bathrooms at the observatory.